Russian ammunition depot hit during Ukrainian drone attack in Crimea

 Reuters could not independently verify the reports of the attacks.
 There was no immediate comment from Ukraine on the alleged attack.

-Ukraine almost never publicly claims responsibility for attacks inside Russia or on Russian-controlled territory in Ukraine, but has been saying in recent months that destroying Russia's military infrastructure helps Kyiv's counteroffensive.
+Ukraine rarely publicly claims responsibility for attacks inside Russia or on Russian-controlled territory in Ukraine, but has been saying in recent months that destroying Russia's military infrastructure helps Kyiv's counteroffensive.

+It was the second such attack in three days in Crimea.
+On Saturday, Aksyonov said a drone caused an explosion at an ammunition depot in central Crimea, prompting authorities to evacuate nearby people and briefly suspend road traffic on the bridge linking the peninsula to Russia.

+Ukraine did claim that incident, saying its army had destroyed an oil depot and Russian army warehouses.

 Deccan Herald News now on Telegram - Click here to subscribe